kubilaydogan23/NightwatchDemo/README.md

 2. Install [Node.js](https://nodejs.org/en/download/)
 3. Create a project folder
 4. Open the folder in VS Code
-5. Open terminal and enter:
+5. Open the Terminal in VS Code and enter:
     ```
     npm init -y
     ```

-    💡 This command will create our project with a default **`package.json`** file
+    💡 This command will create/initialize our project with a default **`package.json`** file

 6. Install Nightwatch and ChromeDriver